-Module OB
+Module ОВ

 Semester/study term 1 and 2

 Duration of module October-March

 Type of module Core

 How frequently is the module offered 1 per intake year

 Level Master/ MBA

 Module coordinator/ responsible professor Prof. Dr. Hazel Grünewald

 Name(s) of Prof. Dr. Julia Hormuth

-lecturer(s) Assoc.
-Prof. Gaye Özçelik,; gaye.oezcelikreutlingen-university.de

-Prof. Dr. Hazel Grünewald
+lecturer(s) Prof. Dr. Hazel Grünewald

 Credits (ECTS) 6/75

 Total workload and breakdown 180 h (30 class hours, 150 h self-study)

 Contact hours per week 2

 Learning outcomes Subject-specific competencies

 of the module In this module students will develop competencies for leading, working and dealing effectively with people in different forms of organisations, especially in an international environment.
 The module will range over the course of two semesters and, step by step, evolve different fields of organizational behaviour.

 First, challenges and dynamics of working in an intercultural environment will be addressed (part 1: Management & leadership across Cultures).
 Next, parameters of people at work and dynamics of motivation and teamwork will be discussed (part 2: People at work and working in groups).
 Concepts, tools and best practices associated with leadership tasks and leadership styles will be examined.

 Students will acquire skills for working effectively with people - from their own and from other cultures.
-They will learn how to deal successfully with intercultural challenges in interaction, how to work with others in teams, how to motivate and how to lead people.
+They will learn how to deal successfully with intercultural challenges in interaction, how to work with others in teams,

+how to motivate and how to lead people.
 The topic of change management will also be addressed in the course.

+Professional competencies

-Professional competencies Students should demonstrate understanding of key concepts, models and practices within the field of organisational behaviour and intercultural management such as leadership, change management, motivation, team dynamics and effectiveness, decision-making, organisational design and culture.
+Students should demonstrate understanding of key concepts, models and practices within the field of organisational behaviour and intercultural management such as leadership, change management, motivation, team dynamics and effectiveness, decision-making, organisational design and culture.
 This requires appreciation of how theories can be translated into practical applications in organisations.

+Methodological competencies

-Methodological competencies Students will be able to develop and answer specific research questions in accordance with academic standards.
+Students will be able to develop and answer specific research questions in accordance with academic standards.
 They show the ability to stand back and view complex situations from different perspectives and to think critically about organisations and what happens in them.
 Students demonstrate skills in problem-solving and case-analysis.

-Social skills/ key competencies Students show an awareness of interpersonal skills that will be useful in later life (e.g., communication, influencing, resolving conflict, team skills, leadership skills etc); they demonstrate skills in essay writing, general written communication and presentation skills.
-Personal competencies Students demonstrate improved self-reflection, self-awareness and self- management, as well as an increase in personal and work effectiveness.
-Course-specific contributions to AoL competency goals (CG 2 - 6) • CG 2 embedded assessment: Students reflect upon the cultural variables that impact decision making in a global business environment - embedded assessment by way of IES (Intercultural Efficiency Scale) online test and personal development plan.
-CG 3 reinforced: Students reflect upon the potential ethical consequences of management decisions from a cultural and personality perspective. • CG 4 reinforced: Problem-solving and application of theory into practice is an essential part of each piece of assessed coursework.
-Content/ indicative Part one: Management & Leadership across cultures (Hormuth) syllabus The relevance of culture for international business relations A framework for understanding and analysing human values and behaviours (approach, self-assessment) Consequences of cultural differences on: work organisation, decision-making, project management, teamwork, motivation, leadership, communication (sample critical incidents) Developing cultural intelligence for global leadership How culture affects the development of trust in international business relations
+Social skills/ key competencies

+Students show an awareness of interpersonal skills that will be useful in later life (e.g., communication, influencing, resolving conflict, team skills, leadership skills etc); they demonstrate skills in essay writing, general written communication and presentation skills.

+Students demonstrate improved self-reflection, self-awareness and self-management, as well as an increase in personal and work effectiveness.

+- CG 2 embedded assessment: Students reflect upon the cultural variables that impact decision making in a global business environment embedded assessment by way of IES (Intercultural Efficiency Scale) online test and personal development plan. - CG 3 reinforced: Students reflect upon the potential ethical consequences of management decisions from a cultural and personality perspective. - CG 4 reinforced: Problem-solving and application of theory into practice is an essential part of each piece of assessed coursework.

+Part one: Management & Leadership across cultures (Hormuth)

+- The relevance of culture for international business relations - A framework for understanding and analysing human values and behaviours (approach, self-assessment) - Consequences of cultural differences on work organisation, decision-making, project management, teamwork, motivation, leadership, communication (sample critical incidents) - Developing cultural intelligence for global leadership - How culture affects the development of trust in international business relations